lona-web-org/lona/doc/content/tutorial/01-getting-started/index.rst

 ``app.run()`` takes keywords like ``host`` or ``port`` for configuration, and also parses the command line.
 Run ``python example.py -h`` to print the help.
+If port 8080 is taken by another application, you can set environment variable ``LONA_DEFAULT_PORT`` to some other port, affecting all examples that do not set the port explicitly.

 The script should print that it opened a webserver on ``http://localhost:8080``.
 If you navigate your browser there, you should see